ArenKDesai/Aren-s-Notes/graphics lec.md

 1. Enable texturing.
 Three.js allows us to use a ```TextureLoader```.

 This is considered **UV Mapping**, where we place UV coordinates on a plane of colors to interpolate colors for the corresponding actual coordinates.

+### UVs
+There are three ways to create objects with UVs:
+1. Use primit